 Short-term Care: Rehospitalizations

-This is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+This metric is a measure of the number of rehospitalizations per 1,000 days of short-term resident care.
+Avoiding rehospitalizations during rehabilitation is critical to restoring the physical abilities of patients.

 Short-term Care: ER Visits